An optional decomposition of $\mathscr{Y}^{g,\xi}-submartingales$ and applications to the hedging of American options in incomplete markets: Introduction

-The paper is organized as follows: in Section 2, we introduce the financial market model, as well as some notation and assumptions.
-In Section 3.1, we give some first properties of the value family given by $\eqref{value}$ and in particular show that $(\bar{\textbf{Y}}(S))$ is the greatest family satisfying the $\mathscr{Y}^\nu$-submartingale property for each $\nu \in \mathscr{D}$.
-In Section 3.2., we provide a detailed analysis of $\mathscr{Y}^g$-submartingale families/processes (with $g$ a \textit{general nonlinear} driver).
-Section 3.3 is devoted to the simultaneous nonlinear Doob-Meyer decompositions of processes which have the $\mathscr{Y}^\nu$-submartingale property for each $\nu$, leading to the representation of such processes as the maximal subsolution of a constrained reflected BSDE.
-A nonlinear optional decomposition is deduced.
-In Section 3.4. we apply these results to the family value $\bar{\textbf{Y}}(S)$.
-In Section 3.5., we prove the dynamic dual representation of the \textit{buyer's price process} in terms of the maximal subsolution of a constrained reflected BSDE.
-Finally, we show that $(\bar{\textbf{Y}}(S))$ corresponds to the \textit{buyer's price process} and that the "infimum" and "supremum" in $\eqref{value}$ can be interchanged.
+The paper is organized as follows: in Section 2, we introduce the financial market model.
+In Section 3, we present the main results, in particular the \textit{nonlinear optional decomposition} of processes which are $\mathscr{Y}^{\mathbb{Q},g,\xi}$-submartingales under a suitable family of equivalent probability measures $\mathbb{Q} \in \mathcal{M}_0$ and the application to the pricing of American options in incomplete markets (i.e. the infinitesimal characterization of of the buyer's price process in terms of the \textit{maximal subsolution of a reflected BSDE}).
+In Section 4, we collect the proofs.\\